stubzys77/test-repo/README.md

-# test-repo
+# Test-Repo
-A simple test for learning Github
+A simple test for learning GitHub website and the desktop app